1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 ## Installation
 *Credits to reddit user [xpeng121](https://www.reddit.com/user/xpeng121/) who initially posted how to get Klipper running on the **Go** and the **Neo**: [Install Klipper on Kobra Go or Neo](https://www.reddit.com/r/anycubic/comments/10cwm16/install_klipper_on_kobra_go_or_neo/).*

 Basically you need to clone the Klipper repository and compile the necessary `klipper.bin` file (aka `firmware.bin`) which you flash onto the mainboard then.
+Please watch out for some dedicated tutorials about this procedure, as I don't offer a step by step guide here (yet) about these basic procedures.
-Referring to the beforementioned post of xpeng121, you need to
+Referring to the beforementioned post of [xpeng121](https://www.reddit.com/user/xpeng121/) and the note of [u/Applepie1928](https://www.reddit.com/user/Applepie1928/) about recent changes of this procedure, you need to

 - change the MCU to "HC32F460" and
-- the serial to "Anycubic Kobra"
+- the communication interface to "Serial (PA3 & PA2)"

 during the setup process for creating the `klipper.bin` file.
+You also now have two more options to choose from, the clock speed and the app address:

+- The 200MHz option was recently added, see [hc32f460: Revert default clock back to 200MHz](https://github.com/klipper3d/klipper/pull/6291).
+I mentioned at the mainboard chapter that the speed of the MCU is 200MHz (which I found while searching around for that chip in the past), but that Klipper reports 168MHz instead.
+So it seems that we may use the 200MHz instead as well now.
+If the MCU *really* is 200MHz - well, I'm not 100% sure about it, but that's what I found.
+So I assume it should be safe to choose the 200MHz clock speed here.
+- About the app address option: also that was recently added, but it's for the Kobra 2, so it's *not* for us (Go/Neo) and therefore nothing should be changed here.
+See [hc32f460: Add app address 0x10000](https://github.com/klipper3d/klipper/pull/6269).

 For further information about the installation steps please read the chapter ["Installation"](https://www.klipper3d.org/Installation.html) of the official Klipper documentation.

 !!! warning "Compiled `klipper.bin` Available"

-    I set up a repository where you can download the compiled `klipper.bin` (aka `firmware.bin`): [Klipper4KobraGoNeo](https://github.com/1coderookie/Klipper4KobraGoNeo)
+    I set up a repository where you can download the compiled `klipper.bin` (aka `firmware.bin`): [Klipper4KobraGoNeo](https://github.com/1coderookie/Klipper4KobraGoNeo).
+As this is still the file from the very first beginning of the time when Klipper became available for the Go/Neo, it's still the one which is using the 168MHz clock speed.
     Thanks to @[cringegnere](https://github.com/cringegnere) for making the file available!
     **USE AT YOUR OWN RISK!**